-The Bald Eagle and Osprey nest registry is a province wide program managed by the Wildlife Tree Stewardship (WiTS) program with a goal to support the protection of nest trees covered under Section 34 of the Provincial Wildlife Act.
-The WiTS Atlas pools Bald Eagle and Osprey nest records provided by government, industry, conservation/naturalist groups, and the public.
+The Bald Eagle and Osprey nest registry is a province wide partnership managed by the Wildlife Tree Stewardship (WiTS) program with a goal to support the protection of nest trees covered under Section 34 of the British Columbia Wildlife Act.
+The WiTS Atlas collects Bald Eagle and Osprey nest records provided by government, industry, conservation/naturalist groups, and the public.

-Most Bald Eagle nests are on private property.
-Many of the Bald Eagle nest site records may include directions to the site and locations on public property where a nest may be viewed from a distance.
-Knowing the location of a Bald Eagle nest does not give an observer permission to trespass on private property.
+Eagle and Osprey nests may be on private property and nest site records may include directions to the nest location.
+It is always best to view a nest from a distance.
+Knowing the location of an nest does not give an observer permission to trespass on private property.

 Please reference the 3 documents in the “Atlas Documents” section below for legal requirements and best management practices around raptor nests.

 WiTS Atlas users can create temporary buffers for a nest location using the tool indicated by the red arrow (upper left) in the image to the left.